Our free membership, business.com+, takes the pain out of choosing new business services.

 Impact of recommendations on consumer purchasing graph

-Other ways to get customers to leave their feedback include adding a Google Review link directly to your email signature and putting one on your invoice to prompt customers into action.
-You could also hang a quick response code up in your retail outlet or place one on your website that connects to your Google Review link too.
+Adding a Google Review link directly to your email signature and putting one on your invoice to prompt customers into action are other ways to encourage customers to leave feedback.
+You could also place a QR code in your store or on your website that connects to your Google Review link.

 When someone posts their opinion on your business, make sure you respond to their online review.
 BrightLocal reports that 89 percent of potential customers state that if a local business responds to online reviews, they are “fairly” or “highly” likely to want to buy from them.

-Another approach you can take is to embed reviews on your site.
-Some plug-ins can pull reviews from Google, TripAdvisor and other platforms directly to your site.
+Another approach you can take is to embed reviews on your website.
+There are plug-ins that pull reviews from Google, TripAdvisor and other platforms directly to your site.
 Many website platforms now allow your customers to comment on an item they’ve purchased, which will then appear on the particular product or service page for other visitors to read.
-[Related article: Best Website Builders and Design Services]

 Learn more >> 10 Ways to Get Good Customer Reviews

-2. Encourage your customers to create UGC images and video and promote the content
+2. Encourage customers to create user-generated content images and video and promote the content

 Customers are nearly three times more likely to engage with a brand’s social media than any other content type.